Back To Search Results

 Valvar Region

-The aortic valve has 3 cusps—right, left, and noncoronary—attached to the aortic wall in a semilunar fashion, forming three commissures at the apex of attachment.
+The aortic valve has 3 cusps—right, left, and noncoronary—attached to the aortic wall in a semilunar fashion, forming 3 commissures at the apex of attachment.
 The right coronary artery originates from the right sinus of Valsalva.
 In contrast, the left coronary artery arises from the left sinus of Valsalva, typically in a central position within the sinus.
-The right ventricular outflow tract (RVOT) is positioned anterior to the subvalvar and valvar regions of the aorta and is bordered posteriorly by the conal muscular septum and anteriorly by the muscular free wall of the right ventricle.
+The right ventricular outflow tract (RVOT) is positioned anterior to the subvalvar and valvar regions of the aorta and is bordered posteriorly by the conal muscular septum and anteriorly by the muscular free wall of the right ventricle (RV).
 Notably, anterior enlargement of the aortic root does not compromise RV outflow, as the anterior free wall of the RV can be expanded using a patch without restrictions.

 In Konno-Rastan aortic root enlargement, a longitudinal incision is made in the right coronary sinus, medial to the origin of the right coronary artery.
-This incision extends inferiorly through the right ventricular outflow tract muscle and the muscular conal septum beneath the right sinus of Valsalva.
+This incision extends inferiorly through the RVOT muscle and the muscular conal septum beneath the right sinus of Valsalva.
 This technique increases the aortic root diameter and expands the subvalvar LVOT, effectively relieving obstruction and significantly reducing the pressure gradient.
-The resultant left ventricular remodeling is beneficial for long-term function.
+The resultant left ventricular (LV) remodeling is beneficial for long-term function.
 Proper closure of the septal defect and reconstruction of the RVOT are crucial to achieving optimal outcomes.
 Additionally, this approach can be combined with posterior root enlargement procedures for cases with a highly narrow aortic root.

 Indications